-Video synthesizers consume electrical power of from 50 watts to several hundred watts- far less than even a single spotlight utilized by the dozen in standard camera studios.
-They also require far fewer personnel to operate them compared to standard teleproduction.
+Video synthesizers consume electrical power of from 50 watts to several hundred watts-far less than even a single spotlight utilized by the dozen in standard camera studios.
+They also require far fewer personnel to operate them when compared to standard teleproduction.
 Both of these factors make video synthesized television images appealing from an economical perspective.

-the video synthesizer and image processors ushers in a new language of the screen; non-representational and departing from the conventional television image, these methods will stimulate the awareness of new images in the culture.
-Any growth of the video synthesized image will be contingent on the ability of video artists to become proficient in techniques of composing and presenting synthesized imagery.
+V. The appearance of electronic imaging instruments such as the video synthesizer and image processors ushers in a new language of the screen.
+Non-representational and departing from the conventional television image, these methods will stimulate the awareness of new images in the culture.
+Any growth of the video-synthesized image will be contingent on the ability of video artists to become proficient in techniques of composing and presenting synthesized imagery.
 The instruments themselves will not perform without the artistic consciousness of a skilled operator.